m-sidorenko/m-sidorenko/README.md

-## Hi there, I'm Mikhail.
-I'm Hardware engineer and Software engineer.
-This is my portfolio.
+# Hi there, I'm Mikhail.
+I'm a hardware and software engineer.
+Here you'll find my projects and repositories.
 - :mechanical_arm: The [**Altium Projects**](https://github.com/m-sidorenko/m-sidorenko/tree/main/Altium%20Designer%20projects) contains hardware projects that I have developed during my studies at university and at work

 - :space_invader: The **Firmware** contains drivers/libraries for working with third-party components for STM32.